This post contains affiliate links. You can read my disclosure policy here.

 Part of encouraging creativity in kids is just letting them explore the world around them.
 Be willing to slow down and let them examine things.
 Step back and let them figure things out on their own.
 From finding neat things on walks outside to letting them take apart old electronics, there’s a whole bunch of amazing things that can inspire kids to think and learn.

 For us, part of this means letting our boys use technology for creative things.
 They love to build things in Minecraft.
-And while back, I introduced Malcolm to a 3-D modeling program called TinkerCad.
+And while back, I introduced our kids to a 3-D modeling program called TinkerCad.
 It’s a very basic 3-D program, and is a great place to start learning 3-D modeling.
-Malcolm had so much fun exploring how it worked.
+They had so much fun exploring how it worked.

 Being Willing to Create with Them